Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 Firefighter fitness does not require complex equipment or elaborate facilities.
 It requires intentional training grounded in sound movement patterns, appropriate workload, and energy system demands that reflect the realities of the job.

-This workout centers on two of the most effective and versatile loading strategies available.
-Sandbags and kettlebells.
+This workout centers on two of the most effective and versatile loading strategies available: sandbags and kettlebells.

-These tools create shifting load, demand full-body control, and reinforce coordination, stability, and force transfer under fatigue.
 Combined with the AMRAP training protocol, they challenge your ability to sustain effort, manage pace, and maintain movement quality across extended work periods.

 TOOLS: SANDBAGS AND KETTLEBELLS